All Episodes

 They're not a threat to anybody with a job in terms of what the Democrat Party intends for them.

-What an arapist, murderers, illegal immigrants, or whatever.
+Whether they're rapists, murderers, illegal immigrants, or whatever.

-Uh I I don't know that that's uh necessarily true.
+I don't know that that's necessarily true.

-Now it's it's it's it is true of some ethnic groups.
+Now, it is true of some ethnic groups.

-It could be true of Hispanics too.
+It could be true of Hispanics, too.

 I don't know.

-I I'm just not an identity politics guy.
+I'm just not an identity politics guy.

 I don't even think this way.

-You start calling people stupid, uh you're opening yourself up for uh all kinds of I I don't have a message for women voters, and I don't have a message for male voters, and I don't have a message for Hispanic voters, I don't have a m I don't have a message for black voters, I'm just a message for voters.
+To start calling people stupid, you're opening yourself up for all kinds of I don't have a message for women voters, and I don't have a message for male voters, and I don't have a message for Hispanic voters.

-I just maybe I make the mistake assuming they're all Americans, and I would speak to them that way.
+Maybe I make the mistake assuming they're all Americans, and I would speak to them that way.

 But look, that's why I do this and not that.

-You know, I don't I don't uh I listen to political people talk about what they've got to do to win elections, and I just scratch my head.
+I listen to political people talk about what they've got to do to win elections, and I just scratch my head.

-I just don't think that way.
+And I just don't think that way.

 Hmm.